CTE High School Courses Background Image

 Learn More about CTE High School Courses

-• Each college determines if Credit by Exam will transfer and how it will be applied.
-In Fall 2024, the UC shared at a High School Counselor conference that they will not accept any credit earned via High School articulation, but they will consider Credit by Exam on a student transcript.
-MiraCosta uses the Credit by Exam notation.
+• In Fall 2024, the UC shared at a High School Counselor conference that they will not accept any credit earned via High School articulation, but they will consider Credit by Exam on a student transcript.
+MiraCosta uses the Credit by Exam notation; increasing the chance of a student’s Credit by Exam units transferring.

 • Students must earn an A or B in the course and on a final assessment, receive a recommendation for credit from course instructor, and submit a Petition for Credit during the term the student is enrolled.

-• MiraCosta faculty will determine the grade and credit recommendation for courses articulated with our Media Arts Technologies and Music Technology articulated courses.
+• MiraCosta faculty will determine the grade and credit recommendation for Media Arts Technologies articulated courses.

 Application & Enrollment Steps